-Timing of Informal Hearing If requested by the student or parent(s), the Informal Hearing shall be held within three working days following the Informal Conference, but should be no later than five days following receipt of the Notice to Expel, unless an alternative date is otherwise agreed.
+Timing of Informal Hearing

+Unless requested by the student or parent(s), the Informal Hearing should be no later than five days following the receipt of the Notice of Intent to Suspend or Expel, unless an alternate date is agreed upon.

-Rights of Students at the Informal Hearing The Informal Hearing is designed to provide the student with an opportunity to be heard on the question of her pending expulsion and is not designed to be a formal hearing.
+Rights of Students at the Informal Hearing

+The Informal Hearing is designed to provide the student with an opportunity to be heard on the question of her pending multi-day suspension or expulsion and is not designed to be a formal hearing.
 As such, the student is not entitled to be represented by legal counsel at the Informal Hearing, nor shall formal rules of evidence apply.
 However, the student shall be entitled to the following rights in the Informal Hearing:

-- Right of Parent(s) to Attend A student shall be entitled to have her parent(s) or legal guardian(s) attend. - Right of Student to Attend and Right to Speak on Her Own Behalf A student shall be entitled to speak on her own behalf during the Informal Hearing, subject to the rules established by the Board Chair for the proceedings. - Right to be Present During the Hearing Neither the student nor her parent(s) or legal guardian(s) shall be entitled to be present during the deliberation of the Review Board. - Decision to Expel The decision to expel will be made by the Principal, in consultation with the President, within two working days following the Review Board Informal Hearing.
+- Right of parent(s) to attend A student shall be entitled to have her parent(s) or legal guardian(s) attend. - Right of student to attend and right to speak on her own behalf A student shall be entitled to speak on her own behalf during the Informal Hearing. - Right to be present during the deliberation Neither the student nor her parent(s) or legal guardian(s) shall be entitled to be present during the deliberation of the Discipline Review Board. - Restorative Discipline Students who are not expelled will be required to participate in designated restorative discipline as well as discipline assigned by the Review Board. - The decision resulting in a multi-day suspension or expulsion will be made by the Principal, in consultation with the President, within two working days following the Discipline Review Board Informal Hearing.

-Review Board
+Discipline Review Board Members

-The Review Board, comprised of the Principal, one Assistant Principal, the Dean of Students, one to five SFHS members, and a counselor may be convened for the following reasons:
+The Discipline Review Board, is comprised of the Principal, an Assistant Principal, the Dean of Students (non-voting), one to five members of the SFHS faculty, and a counselor.